moq-wg/moq-transport/draft-ietf-moq-transport.md

 received.
 The start time for the timeout is based on when the beginning of the Object is received, and does not depend upon the forwarding preference.

-If both the subscriber and publisher specify the field, they use the min of the two values for the subscription.
+If both the subscriber and publisher specify the parameter, they use the min of the two values for the subscription.
 The publisher SHOULD always specify the value received from an upstream subscription when there is one, and nothing otherwise.
 If an earlier Object arrives later than subsequent Objects, relays can consider